daygumon/orpheusbetter-crawler/README.md

 -------------

 You've made it far!
 Congratulations.
 Open up the file
 \~/.orpheusbetter/config in a text editor.

+$ cd
+$ cd ./orpheusbetter
+$ vim config

-You're going to see something like this:
+You're going to see something
+like this:

     [whatcd]